cjripple/DH110-SEM1F/assignment01/README.md

 > * *Suggestion: Although there may be a lot of search results, it would help the user find what they are looking for if there are live search suggeestions/reccomendations as soon as the user starts typing.
 Having only a couple of the most searched-for results pop up first can help with too many suggestions coming up at once.*

+Lastly, the links are hyperlinked and light up when hovered, but the "moused over" interaction spotlight could be a little more noticeable in the navigation menu.
+This is important so users can tell which page they are currently mousing over.
+This is important to system status becuause it is a design touchpoint that lets users know which page they are about to enter into.

+> * *Suggestion: Increase the amount of contrast between items that are moused over versus ones that are inactive.
+This will make it easier to navigate for individuals with vision impairments.*

 #### #2 - Match between system and the real world

 There are many references to several government positions and processes that require additional explanations.
 On the websitem, these have been hyperlinked to a page with more information.This can be very confusing for new visitors.